eclipse-ee4j/jakartaee-tutorial/src/main/jbake/assets/README.md

 [View the Jakarta EE Tutorial](toc.html)

-The latest build of the {{site.title}} is automatically published to this site as HTML via a Jenkins jobthat watches for changes to the master branch of the repository.
+The latest build of the {{site.title}} is automatically published to this site as HTML via a Jenkins job that watches for changes to the master branch of the repository.
 The tutorial is authored in [AsciiDoc](http://asciidoc.org/).
 AsciiDoc is similar to markdown but is particularly suited for user documentation.
 If you are interested in